Keck-FOBOS/fiberlab/docs/installation.rst

 Install Python 3
 ----------------

-The FOBOS FiberLab is supported for Python 3 only.
+The FOBOS FiberLab package is supported for Python 3 only.
 To install Python, you can do so along with a full package manager, like `Anaconda`_, or you can install python 3 directly from `python.org`_.

 Python environment
 ------------------